Evodim/Azure.EntityServices/README.md

+# Azure Entity Services
-# Manage your entities in Azure Storage without tears !
+## Manage your entities in Azure Storage without tears !

 ## What is Azure Entity Services?

 Azure Entity Services is an abstraction layer library which help you to **store**, **query**, **update** any entities classes in Azure Storage Table and Blob

  This library was written in C# Core and based on official **Azure SDK**

 ## Focused on performance and productity

 The library was designed to offer optimized performance and memory consumption to allow batched reading and writing operations on large entities store